codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Laws are like cobwebs, which may catch small flies, but let wasps and hornets break through." - Jonathan Swift
+"Life is like stepping onto a boat which is about to sail out to sea and sink." - Shunryu Suzuki

 <!-- Powered By zenquotes.io -->
 ```